Ordering-Free Inference from Locally Dependent Data

-The notion of local dependence is based on covariance between functions of sets of random variables, and is similar to the weak dependence notion proposed by \citet*{Doukhan/Louhichi:99:SPA}, except that the dependence measure in this paper is made invariant to the permutations of the observations, and hence does not require any reference to the underlying dependence ordering.
+The notion of $\lambda$-coefficient here is inspired by $\psi$-weak dependence notion proposed by \citet*{Doukhan/Louhichi:99:SPA} for time series.
+The major distinction is that the dependence measure is made invariant to the permutations of the observations, making unnecessary any reference to the underlying dependence ordering.